trilinos/Trilinos/packages/minitensor/doc/README.md

 The documentation will be placed in `<buildDirectory>/packages/minitensor/doc/html`.

+The documentation can also be built without configuring, directly in the source tree, by running `./build_docs` in this directory; the HTML is then placed in `doc/html`.

 ## Publishing to the Trilinos website

 The Trilinos website serves package documentation from the